 Full Program (Fall 2021)

 Virtual reality, robotics, civic computing, information visualization and artificial intelligence are just a few of the research areas that will come to life on April 19 and show how technology will impact the many ways society can benefit from these innovations.

 The GVU Center Showcase invites you to experience Georgia Tech research in people-centered technology that enhances our communities and impacts how we live day-to-day.
-More than 100 interactive projects will let you touch, control and imagine what technology will enable in the future.
+Twice a year, more than 100 interactive projects let you touch, control and imagine what technology will enable in the future.

 - Hands-on and interactive demonstrations to experience technology in a wide variety of formats.